Parks, recreation areas and endowments

 Unlike federally owned public lands, state endowment trust lands are actively managed under a constitutional mandate to maximize long-term financial support to Idaho’s public school system, public universities, state hospitals, veterans homes and other important public institutions.

 Revenue generated from the sale of timber and leases for grazing, mining, and many other uses is invested to earn income.
 The Endowment Fund Investment Board manages the funds.
 Every year tens of millions of dollars of investment income are distributed directly to school districts, charter schools and other state institutions.
-A current list of endowment distributions to all beneficiaries is available here.
+Click to review a current list of Idaho public schools and institutions benefiting from of Idaho state endowment lands.

 Management decisions for endowment lands and forests are made by the State Board of Land Commissioners comprised of Idaho’s top five elected officials, including the governor, secretary of state, attorney general, state controller, and superintendent of public instruction.